microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="towersofhanoiarbitrary"></a>**TowersOfHanoiArbitrary** [Towers of Hanoi](https://en.wikipedia.org/w/index.php?title=Tower_of_Hanoi)

     In this version one must transform a given source state to a target state.
-(3 instances)
+(5 instances)

     ```python
     def sat(moves: List[List[int]], source=[[0, 7], [4, 5, 6], [1, 2, 3, 8]], target=[[0, 1, 2, 3, 8], [4, 5], [6, 7]]):
-        """
-        A state is a partition of the integers 0-8 into three increasing lists.
-A move is pair of integers i, j in
-        {0, 1, 2} corresponding to moving the largest number from the end of list i to list j, while preserving the
-        order of list j.
-Find a sequence of moves that transform the given source to target states.
-        """
         state = [s[:] for s in source]

         for [i, j] in moves: